Excitation of the Glashow resonance without neutrino beams: Introduction

 To produce a state as heavy as $W^-$ ($m_W\eqsim$~80.3~GeV) in scattering with electrons at rest, the incident neutrino energy must be very high, about $6.3\times10^{15}$~eV (6.3~PeV)~\cite{gazizov}.
 The only available source of such energetic particles is cosmic rays.
 However, the relatively low intensity of the astrophysical neutrino beam requires significant observation times, even at kilometer-scale telescopes like IceCube~\cite{icecube_review}, Baikal-GVD~\cite{baikal} or KM3NeT~\cite{km3net}.
 Thus, after over a decade of searches, IceCube has recorded only a few neutrino events with PeV energies~\cite{icecube_nature:2021,over_pev_icecube1,over_pev_icecube2}.
-Of these, one shower appeared in the vicinity of the resonance, having an energy~of~$6.05\pm0.72$~PeV~\cite{icecube_nature:2021}.
+Of these, one shower appeared in the vicinity of the resonance, having an energy~of~$6.05\pm0.72$~PeV~\cite{icecube_nature:2021,Distefano_nature:2021}.
 The candidate events should not, of course, necessarily fall into the energy bins close to the resonance peak.
-Being directly related to the flavor composition and the spectrum of ultra-high energy cosmic neutrinos~\cite{gr_events1,gr_events2}, the events in principle can have energies of about~$1-2$~PeV~\cite{res_lower1,res_lower2,res_lower3}.
-Various implications of the detection of the Glashow resonance as well as the expected signatures have been extensively studied (e.g. in ~\cite{gr_diff1,gr_diff2,gr_diff3,gr_diff4,gr_diff5,gr_diff6,gr_diff7,gr_diff8}).
-Nevertheless, conclusive support for this long-standing prediction is yet to be found.
+Being directly related to the flavor composition and the spectrum of ultra-high energy cosmic neutrinos~\cite{gr_events1,gr_events2}, the events in principle can have energies of about~1--2~PeV~\cite{res_lower1,res_lower2,res_lower3}.
+It should also be mentioned that KM3NeT has recently reported observation of a cosmic neutrino with an energy of~$120{+110\atop -60}$~PeV~\cite{KM3NeT:2025npi}, which is, however, far above the resonance.
+Various implications of the detection of the Glashow resonance as well as the expected signatures have been extensively studied, e.g., in ~\cite{gr_diff1,gr_diff2,gr_diff3,gr_diff4,gr_diff5,gr_diff6,gr_diff7,gr_diff8}.